 Plastic plugs can be formed in different ways such as injection form molding, or blow molding, but one of the most common methods of manufacturing plastic plugs is through the process of dip molding.
-Dip molders form a mold or mandrel in a hollow version of the shape they desire.
+Plastic dip molders form a mold or mandrel in a hollow version of the shape they desire.
 This mold is then dipped into a container of molten polymer, usually a material such as PVC pr plastisol which has been heated to its ideal viscosity.
 Once the mold has reached its desired dwell time in the plastic, it is slowly removed and the plastic coating is left to harden.

 Depending on the polymer used, the covered mold can be heat treated to further achieve the desired finish.
 Used by industries such as automotive, finishing, food services and HVAC, plastic plugs and plastic caps are a common stock item and as tubes, pipes and fittings often come in standard sizes, it is possible to source plugs to fit those sizes from warehouse suppliers.